ainura-dalabayeva/automatic-instance-linking/README.md

 The tool is written in Python and requires `Python` and `pip` installed.

+In its current version, the tool is working with SAKEY key discovery tool.
+SAKEY .jar file should be downloaded and provided as a parameter to the tool.

 ### Main dependencies

 This tool mainly rely on open-source libraries: